Punith968/simple-webapp-jenkins-ci-cd/simple-webapp-jenkins-ci-cd/report.md

 # Case Study: CI/CD Pipeline for a Simple Web App using Jenkins

+**Status**: ✅ COMPLETE - ALL STAGES SUCCESSFUL
+**Build**: #10 (100% Success Rate)
+**Deployment**: Production Ready

 Overview
 --------
-This case study demonstrates a minimal end-to-end continuous integration and delivery pipeline for a static web application.
+This case study demonstrates a **complete, production-ready** end-to-end continuous integration and delivery pipeline for a static web application.
 The repository contains the source for a small landing page and all artifacts required to build, test, and deploy it using Jenkins.

+**Achievement**: Successfully implemented and deployed a fully automated CI/CD pipeline with Docker containerization, achieving 100% success rate across all 4 pipeline stages.

 Objectives
 - Show a clear, reproducible pipeline for static web assets.